 “Even in the lowest risk groups in the study, the lifetime risk of developing dementia is high,” “Our projections indicate that in every racial and ethnic group, over one in four people who survive to age 65 can expect to be diagnosed with dementia in their lifetime.”Rachel Whitmer, Ph.D., Epidemiologist at Kaiser Permanente Northern California, CA.

-Planning experts indicate these reinforce reasons for people to plan for the financial costs and burdens that extended Long-Term Care and aging issue place on the American family.
+Planning experts indicate these reinforce the reasons people need to prepare for the financial costs and burdens that long-term care places on the American family.

 Jesse Slome, executive director of the American Association for Long-Term Care Insurance

 Premiums are a fraction of the actual costs of extended care services.
 If your health is good and you act in your 40s and 50s the premiums are very affordable.
 The key is to start planning early as part of retirement planning before retirement.

 “Some people may qualify for a public program to help pay for these (Long-Term Care) expenses, most people use a variety of options, including Long-Term Care insurance,” according to the U.S. Department of Health and Human Services.

 HHS says if a person reaches the age of 65, they will have a 70% chance of needing some type of long-term care service before they die.